opentracing/opentracing.io/content/docs/overview/tracers.md

 ### Accessing the Active Span

-`Tracer` can be used for enabling access to the `ActiveSpan`. `ActiveSpans` can also be accessed through a `ScopeManager` in some languages.
+`Tracer` can be used for enabling access to the `ActiveSpan`. `ActiveSpan`s can also be accessed through a `ScopeManager` in some languages.
 Refer to the specific language guide for more implementation details.

 ### Propagating a Trace with Inject/Extract